Guich: Organization and training

-As with the Saadian army regiments, the 'Alawid guich tribes were given lands on which to settle, usually between 5 to 18 hectares per warrior, and were exempt from taxation, but expected to remain in military service.
+As with the Saadian army regiments, the 'Alawid guich tribes were given lands on which to settle, usually between 5 and 18 hectares per warrior, and were exempt from taxation, but expected to remain in military service.
 Military positions were often passed down from father to son, thus forming a kind of hereditary caste.
 Each guich tribe was led by a pasha or a qa'id (also transliterated as kaid or caïd), a commander, who was often by default the governor of certain cities or areas where the tribe was garrisoned.
 Each tribe was divided into regiments of 500 men known as a rḥa, which were led by a qa'id rḥa, similar to a colonel.
 Each regiment was in turn divided into groups of 100 men and further subdivided into groups of 20, each with their own officers.
 Private soldiers were known as mkhzani ("those of the makhzen").
 The administration of the tribe's affairs was typically entrusted to a sheikh who was the oldest qa'id rḥa.

 In the 'Alawid period the guich troops were distinguished, among other things, as horsemen, and were known for practicing equestrian games.
 In the later period they were armed with Winchester rifles, but also carried the sekkin (a sword), and two types of carved daggers known as the kummiya and the khanjar.